ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Introduction

-The following key question then arises: \textbf{How does network architecture affect which functions have minimum representation cost?} In this paper, we describe the representation cost of a family of networks with $L$ layers in which $L-1$ layers have linear activations and the final layer has a ReLU activation.
-As detailed in \cref{sec:related}, networks related to this class play an important role in both theoretical studies of neural network generalization properties and experimental efforts.
+In this paper, we describe the representation cost associated with deep fully-connected networks having $L$ layers in which the first $L-1$ layers have linear activations and the final layer has a ReLU activation.
+As detailed in \Cref{sec:related}, networks related to this class play an important role in both theoretical studies of neural network generalization properties and experimental efforts. {This is a particularly important family to study because adding linear layers does not change the capacity or expressivity of a network, even though the number of parameters may change.
+This means that different behaviors for networks of different depths solely reflect the role of depth and not of capacity. \textbf{In effect, this framework isolates the effects of depth from those of expressivity.}

-For instance, imagine training a neural network to interpolate a set of training samples using weight decay; the corresponding interpolant will have minimal representation cost, and so the network architecture will influence which interpolating function is learned.
-This can have a profound effect on test performance, particularly outside the domain of the training samples.